 In fact, blocked sewers have been in the news again – and this time the prime offenders are disposable wipes.
 Fit for wiping baby’s bottoms and clearing off makeup after a night out, they’ve become a major problem for Thames Water, who says they help in binding together fat deposits ‘like bricks and mortar’.

-But today we’re not looking at blocked drains in Mansfield, London, St Agnes Head, or anywhere else.
+But today we’re not looking at the blocked drains Mansfield residents rely on, London, St Agnes Head, or anywhere else.
 We’re going to check out something far more eerie.
 Because, while we ground-lurkers often treat our British sewers with the ol’ out-of-sight, out-of-mind mentality, some under-dwellers dare call it home.
 Critters like…

 When you think of creatures that live in sewers, the rat is without a doubt the first to spring to mind.
 Ok, probably not just a single rat; a horde of them, densely cramped together and cascading over each other in the fight for survival.